Almezing/almezing.github.io/_posts/DRAFT-2019-02-14-Grinders.md

 Buttercup - "But who am I looking for?"

-The guard ignored her.
+The guard ignored her and walked back to his post.
 She turned towards the organized land fill and watched how the members were processing the hardware and wetware like jigsawed disassembly workers.
 There were no live victims to be seen.
 Everything they touch was already powered down and lifeless.
 Remembering the section the guard pointed towards, Buttercup motioned down further into the meat grinder.
 She found the spot and a several members around an enclosed room they were seemingly guarding.
-A slender build member noticed her approach.
+One member noticed her approach.

     Could describe Ace's appearance.

 Buttercup - "Guard up front said you're the one I talk to"

 Ace - "We got a new one coming, boys.
 I'm Ace."